publicissapient-france/xke-react-alt/step-09-reuse-todoitem-in-todoapp.md

   }
 ```

-// Topics & exercices:
-//
+Topics:

-// 1 - Topic: How to map data to components
+1. How to map data to components
-// 2 - Exercise: How to include children in render function